What is Cash Flow? What You Need to Know as a Small Business Owner

 I showed the owner that he could have used a loan instead of investing cash from a business.
 It would have saved time getting to the level of business he was at.

-To create steady positive cash flow to boost your cash, check out the cash flow guide.
+To create steady positive cash flow to boost your cash, check out the guide.

 If you prefer to watch rather than read, here’s the video for you.